 Looking specifically at remote workers, 78% of managers said they had experienced technical concerns while working from home, compared to (53%) of remote employees.

-Managers are also more concerned about, with 20% of managers worried about cybersecurity compared to just 10% of employees.
+Managers are also more concerned about network security in remote-working environments, with 20% of managers worried about cybersecurity compared to just 10% of employees.

 “We see that this pressure and responsibility sits primarily with management level, which is a finding that is reflected time and time again in our research,” said Ricoh.